DFIRnotes/rules/example_irs.md

 ## Threat Model

-_Some chains leading towards threat models or strategic risks_
+_Some chains leading towards threat models or at least thinking about strategic risks_

 What do we have that they want (CNE)?
 *  Who are they?